nextcloud/collectives/DEVELOPING.md

 To install the app manually:

 0. Install a [development setup](https://docs.nextcloud.com/server/latest/developer_manual/app_development/tutorial.html#setup) of nextcloud.
-1. Install the teams, text and viewer apps by cloning them to the `apps` folder
+1. Install the teams/circles, text and viewer apps by cloning them to the `apps` folder
 2. Clone this repository into the `apps` folder of your Nextcloud
 3. Install build tools and dependencies by running `make setup-dev`
 4. Compile NodeJS assets by running `make build`